 Chairperson of the Valletta 2018 Foundation Jason Micallef said in a Facebook post that he opposed the protest memorial.
 He later twisted and mocked the final words in Daphne's last blog post in another Facebook post.
 His comments were condemned by some of the most prominent writers in the world, in an open letter expressing their outrage.
 Margaret Atwood, Yann Martel, Ian McEwan and Salman Rushdie were among the 300 or so writers who signed the letter.

 In February 2018, a member of the Valletta local council proposed a motion to remove the memorial.
-At a rowdy sitting of the council, the mayor ruled that the motion was inadmissable because the council has no jurisdiction over national monuments.
-The memorial is still cleared every day on the orders of Minister Owen Bonnici.
+At a rowdy sitting of the council, the mayor ruled that the motion was inadmissible because the council has no jurisdiction over national monuments.
+The memorial was cleared every day on the orders of Minister Owen Bonnici.

-Anyone who places a flower or lights a candle at the monument is assaulted verbally and sometimes physically, by die-hard supporters of the governing party.
+Anyone who placed a flower or lit a candle at the monument was assaulted verbally and sometimes physically, by supporters of the governing party.

 Barriers were placed around the Great Siege Monument to prevent people from replacing the stolen flowers, candles and posters on 6 September 2018.
 Not long after, the entire monument was boarded up and closed off.
 Minister Bonnici said that this was being done because of “restoration” on the monument.
 When hoarding draped in yellow fabric was placed around it a few months later, activists took to painting messages onto it.